haren2312/kubernetes-course/_exercises/10-kustomize/01-first_kustomize_project.md

 And that’s it!
 You've set up your first Kustomize project!

 ## Conclusion

 You’ve just unlocked the door to managing Kubernetes manifests more effectively with Kustomize! 🎉 Remember, this is just the beginning, and there are many more capabilities to explore.
 Keep experimenting and practicing, and you’ll be a Kustomize pro in no time.
 Don’t hesitate to revisit this guide or seek out further resources to deepen your understanding.

-## Lecture Description
-In this lecture, learners create their first Kustomize project by defining a namespace, a deployment, and a service, and then using a customization file to manage these resources efficiently.
-The lecture emphasizes the benefits of Kustomize in organizing and deploying Kubernetes manifests.